-In what it consists, and maximum duration This "place" is not defined.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 No. National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+National authorities responsible to administer the alternative The "residence outside the Centre" is granted by the Centre for Foreigners (Police) ex officio or upon a request of the detainee.
+It is also administered by the Centre.
+Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No Obligations attached to the granting of the alternative (if relevant) Regular reporting to the nearest police station within certain time frames, which is determined individually on a case-by-case basis (usually weekly, 10-days or monthly).
+Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+If a person does not follow the conditions of the "residence outside the Centre", the measure may be revoked and the person detained in the Centre for Foreigners.
+Determined on a case by case basis Mechanisms in place in order to monitor the third-country national's compliance with these conditions (if relevant) The locally competent police station can supervise.
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
 Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
 Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Please specify how "effectiveness" was defined/which aspects were assessed No